Agricultural Literacy Curriculum Matrix

 - Put Glo Germ™ (or cooking oil and cinnamon) on your right hand just before the students enter the classroom.

-foodborne illness: any illness resulting from the consumption of food that is spoiled or contaminated
+foodborne illness: any illness resulting from the consumption of food contaminated with viruses, parasites, or pathogenic bacteria

 Did You Know?
 (Ag Facts)